-Your stove will require a constant air supply and should not be used at the same time and in the same room/space as extractor fans or any device which may draw air supply away from the stove.
-This model has a nominal output of 5kw and in most cases an air brick is not required.
+Your stove will require a constant air supply and should not be used at the same time and in the same room/space as extractor fans or any device which may draw air supply away from the stove, unless the fire is connected to its direct air feed socket.
+Normally for most houses in the UK built before 2008 no extra ventilation is required when installing a stove rated at 5kW or less.
 Note: The requirements regarding ventilation have been updated in the most recent version of the Building Regulations and are now based on the air permeability of the house.
 Any stove being installed in a home that has permeability ratings of 5 m3/hm2 or less will require ventilation irrespective of the KW output.
-This is generally houses built after 2008